esha-shaik/BugBox/README.md

 ### 3. Try the reproducible frontend

 Open [`reproducible.html`](https://esha-shaik.github.io/BugBox/reproducible.html) in your browser to interactively inject chaos and view the service graph.
+Click on one of the Chaos Engineering controls to choose a simulation and to see the graph and the impact on the services.
+At the top you have the option to add your service, follow directions below to see how those work.

 #### Add your own service